We are pleased that you are considering our MSCF students for your hiring needs and we look forward to working with you!

 Carnegie Mellon created the first quantitative finance degree in 1994.
 Today, our Master of Science in Computational Finance (MSCF) is considered by many to be the top quantitative financial engineering program of its kind.
 Operating as a joint-venture between four Carnegie Mellon colleges (the Tepper School of Business, the Mathematical Sciences Department, the Department of Statistics and the Heinz College), the MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.

 With few exceptions, MSCF graduates work in the financial services industry pursuing careers in derivatives trading and trading support, risk management, structured products, quantitative portfolio management and analytics.
 Our students’ impressive employment statistics attest to the high regard global financial services firms have for the education we provide.
-Over the last five years, 98 to 100 percent of our full-time students obtained summer internships and 85 to 90 percent accepted full-time jobs within three months of graduation.
+Over the last five years, 99 percent of our full-time MSCF students obtained summer internships and 86 percent accepted full-time positions within three months of graduation.

 Three semesters in duration, students matriculate in the fall semester, complete the fall and spring semesters and pursue a summer internship from May through August.
 Following their summer internship, students return to campus (either Pittsburgh or New York) to complete their final semester and graduate in December.